Don't know what a transfer agent is? You're not alone.

 Rules & regulations

-A transfer agent is well-versed in the complexities of SEC rulings and state regulations in regards to trading and tracking securities.
-We help publicly owned companies maneuver those and stay on top of changes in these regulations, implementing appropriate action on behalf of our clients.
+A transfer agent is well-versed in the complexities of SEC rulings and state regulations for trading and tracking securities.
+We help publicly owned companies stay on top of regulation changes, implementing appropriate action on behalf of our clients.
 We make sure we're aligning ourselves with experts in the industry, plan consistently for new regulations and advocate for our clients when the regulations are unclear.

 Registered vs. beneficial shareholders